jnemo44/diy-blog/_content/week10.md

 - Comped entry

 #### **CIM Cons**
-- 8-10 hour travel times out to Sacremento that would mess with my sleep and are $$$
+- 8-10 hour travel times out to Sacramento that would mess with my sleep and are $$$
 - Unable to have any family travel out
 - December is a only a month away!!